snare/binjatron/README.md

 Features:

 - Synchronise the selected instruction in Binary Ninja with the instruction pointer in the debugger
 - Mark breakpoints that are set in the debugger in Binary Ninja
 - Set and delete breakpoints in the debugger from Binary Ninja

-**Note: this plugin requires the current version of [Voltron](https://github.com/snare/voltron) from GitHub.
-It won't work with v0.1.6 from PyPI.**

 ## Installation